 To help us carry out our Processing Activities, we may need to share your personal data with entities within and outside of Smiths Detection as follows:

-- Smiths Entities – we may transfer your data to other Smiths Detection entities who may collect, transfer and/or use the personal data we have collected from you for some or all of our Processing Activities.
-Where we share your personal information with other Smiths Detection entities, they will use your information in a manner consistent with the purposes for which it was originally collected and consistent with this Privacy Statement and applicable data protection and privacy laws.
+- Smiths Entities– we may transfer your data to other Smiths Group entities who may collect, transfer and/or use the personal data we have collected from you for some or all of our Processing Activities.
+Where we share your personal information with other Smiths Group entities, they will use your information in a manner consistent with the purposes for which it was originally collected and consistent with this Privacy Statement and applicable data protection and privacy laws.

 For the full list of the Smiths Group entities, Data Processors and other third parties that we may share your data with, please contact us as set out above.
 Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we have no control over how they may use your personal information.
 You should check the privacy policies of third party websites before you submit any personal information to them.